RayVietii/Speraneva/README.md

 ![cover](./cover.png)
 _"In the depths of [ ... ]  There is [ ... ]"_

-Speranēva is a Ontological Mythoscience worldbuilding project written and built by Ray Vietii.
+Speranēva is an Ontological Mythoscience worldbuilding project written and built by Ray Vietii.
 It includes cultures, races, languages, lore, myth, and speculative science.

 ## Contents